Between Promenade and Cardboard Shacks: Can Pastilla on the Brink of a Social Crisis

 Why it is escalating here and now

 Several forces come together: the heat that drives people under the thin vegetation; a tense housing and rental market that puts even long-term residents under pressure; and a labor market that forces many into seasonal, poorly paid jobs in hotels.
 For some, the tent is not a choice but the least bad economic option — proximity to work matters more than a permanent address.
+Similar dynamics have led to caravan settlements elsewhere on the island, as reported in When Caravans Become the Last Address: How the Housing Crisis Is Changing Mallorca.
 Added to this are limited places in emergency shelters and overburdened counseling centers.
 Volunteers hand out water bottles and hygiene items, but the help remains piecemeal.

 Public order, health and everyday life - aspects that are insufficiently discussed